Skip to main content

 About the tool

-The Attention Deficit Hyperactivity Disorder in Adults Tool was developed using the Centre for Effective Practice’s (CEP’s) integrated knowledge translation approach.
-This approach ensures that providers are engaged throughout the development processes through the application of user-centered design methodology.
-Clinical leadership of the resource was provided by Dr. Ainslie Gray.
-End users and clinical experts were also engaged to provide feedback.
+The ADHD in Adults tool was developed using CEP’s integrated knowledge translation approach.
+This approach ensures that clinicians are engaged throughout the development processes through the application of user-centred design methodology.
+Clinical leadership was provided by Dr. Devon Shewfelt.
+Persons with lived experience and end users were also engaged throughout the tool development process to provide feedback and support the tool’s refinement.

-The tool is one of several clinical tools developed as part of the Knowledge Translation in Primary Care Initiative.
-This multi-year initiative is a collaboration between the Centre for Effective PracticeOntario College of Family Physicians (OCFP), and Nurse Practitioners’ Association of Ontario (NPAO).
-Funded by the Ministry of Health and Long-Term Care, this initiative supports primary care providers with the development of a series of clinical tools and health information resources.
+The tool is among several clinical tools developed as part of the Knowledge Translation in Primary Care Initiative.
+Funded by the Ministry of Health, this initiative supports primary care clinicians with the development of a series of clinical tools and health information resources.
 Learn more about the Knowledge Translation in Primary Care Initiative (KTinPC).

 Clinical leads

-Dr. Gray provided clinical leadership for the development of the ADHD in adults topic and was offered compensation for her role.
+Dr. Shewfelt provided clinical leadership for the development of the ADHD in Adults tool and academic detailing topic and was offered compensation for his role.

 Expert Reviewers